Madhav-P-2005/LLM_Powered-Financial-Service-ChatBot/Readme.md

 ## 🪪 License

-MIT License.
-See LICENSE if included.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---